 Journalists might try a number of things to get you to speak to them.
 They might turn up on your doorstep, call your home or work phone or cell, or try to speak to your neighbours, friends, extended family members, or colleagues.

-To avoid this happening, you should consider closing your accounts or increasing privacy settings, including controlling access by the hostage’s friends.
+To avoid this happening, you should talk to those handling the negotiations about options such as closing your accounts, increasing privacy settings and controlling access by the hostage’s friends.
 You might also consider removing unhelpful photos or comments.
-Hostage UK can help you.
+Hostage UK can also help you to understand and consider your options.

 What can I do if journalists behave inappropriately?